magicmarc/marks-reverie/src/content/posts/wedding_at_olinda_teahouse.md

 Ray, quick as ever, added with a laugh, “The trick is you’ve got to poke him, 'really poke him', if you want any information at all.”

 And maybe they were right.
 I don’t always speak much.
 But here, through these words, I can offer all the information: the laughter, the details, the small absurdities - that made this wedding so vivid.
-In writing, I give back what silence kept.